Navigating Tax Compliance Challenges: A Case Study of the UK’s Statutory Residence Test

 The historic case highlights several important lessons on day counting and record-keeping to ensure tax compliance.

 The Appellant admitted that her tax advisory team told her of the day count limits before the move.
-She was advised to keep an accurate day count and was aware of the limits she was under.
+While advisors can advise to keep accurate records, most people rely on a traditional, manual method to do so.
+The issue with the ‘spreadsheet method’ is that they:

 The Role of Daysium in Enhancing Compliance and Accuracy